pmndrs/zustand/docs/migrations/migrating-to-v4.md

 there is no further steps required for migration.

-If you are **not** passing the `partialize` option, you might be seeing some compilation errors.
+If you are **not** passing the `partialize` option, you might see some compilation errors.
 If you do not see any,
 there is no further migration required.